tyelf22/vue-final/README.md

     }
 ```

-8.Use a mix of animations and transitions to enhance some aspects of your project.
+8.Use a mix of animations and transitions to enhance some aspects of your project. ([App.vue](./src/App.vue) line 31)
 ```html
 <transition name="fade" mode="out-in">
     <keep-alive>